jruydemir/recipes/salads/chicken_salad.md

 Preparation
 ===========
 1. Bring salted water to a boil.
 Boil the chicken breast for 20 minutes.
 Allow to cool.
-Shread.
+Shred.
 2. In mixing bowl add all ingredients.
 Mix well.
 3. Cover and set in fridge for 1 hour.
 4. Service on bread, or crackers.